What if you have a contract with another business or with a person, and there is a significant change in one of the businesses?

-What Happens to an Employment Contract if a Company Changes its Name?
+Contract if a Company Changes its Name

 In these types of situations, a lot depends on the wording of the contract.
 Some contracts plan for the possibility of changes.

 Some contracts specifically state that the parties "now known as XYZ Corporation" or "by any other name" or " by which the party may be titled." or something to that effect.
 Even if the possibility of a name change isn't specifically mentioned in the contract language, the business doesn't get out of contracts just by changing its name and legal type.

 If a business has a major change in ownership, (the sale of a business, for example), part of the terms of the sale may be the assignment of the contract to the new owner.
 If the business sale documents don't specify, you might have to look at the contract itself.

-What Happens to a Contract When a Business Declares Bankruptcy?
+Contracts When a Business Declares Bankruptcy

 The bankruptcy judge in a bankruptcy process decides what happens to active ongoing contracts during the bankruptcy process.
 You can hire an attorney to protect your interest in the process, including making the debtor (the company in bankruptcy) specifically affirm or reject your contract.